-Job skills class is a key component of our structured training program where potential candidates are considered, based on their Individual Program Plan (IPP) goals determined by the resident, their family and their community director.
+Based on a resident’s Individual Program Plan, they might consider seeking employment.
+The Marbridge job skills class is a key component of our structured training program where potential candidates are considered for employment both on and off campus.
 The class is designed to teach general skills needed to be independent in the competitive employment environment.
-Students will be instructed on the importance of proper job etiquette, functional communication, conflict resolution, time management, and problem solving.
+Residents will be instructed on the importance of proper job etiquette, functional communication, conflict resolution, time management, and problem solving.

-For those who have limited work experience or are looking to enter the employment field for the first time, we require that most residents successfully complete the jobs skills program and secure on-campus employment for a previously determined amount of time before they are considered for jobs outside of the Marbridge community.
-This gives each individual an opportunity to make strides in accountability and gain minimum wage work experience that will help them to be more successful in their off-campus employment endeavors.
+Most residents with limited work experience are required to successfully complete the jobs skills program and secure on-campus employment before they are considered for jobs in the community.
+This gives each individual an opportunity to gain work experience that will help them to be more successful in off-campus employment.

-For residents that have significant employment experience or feel that they are ready to look into off-campus work, Marbridge will assist them in selecting community employers that provide a safe environment, appropriate hours and supportive management after they have completed the job skills training class or a significant portion of the semester.
-While residents must be able to function independently and safely in order to work in community-based jobs, Marbridge Employment Coordinators offer a variety of support to them in regard to communication between the resident employee, their families and their supervisors.
+Residents with significant employment experience or residents who have succeeded in our job skills training may be ready to look for off-campus employment.
+Marbridge’s employment coordinators will assist them in selecting community employers that provide a safe environment, appropriate hours, and supportive management.
+While residents must be able to function independently and safely in order to work in community-based jobs, the employment coordinators offer a variety of support to them in regard to communication between the resident employee, their families, and their supervisors.